On Interval Decomposability of 2D Persistence Modules: Determining -decomposability

 Thus, it is important to determine whether or not a particular bound quiver is thin-finite or (pre-)interval-finite.
 In Section~\ref{sec:thins_and_intervals}, we study the equioriented commutative 2D grid.
-Here, we give the following trivial observations of some settings where Theorem~\ref{thm:main_oracle} and the algorithm above can be immediately applied. \begin{lemma} Let $Q$ be a finite $($bound\/$)$ quiver, and $K$ a finite field.
+Here, we give the following trivial observations of some settings where the criterion given by Theorem~\ref{thm:main_oracle} can be immediately applied. \begin{lemma} Let $Q$ be a finite $($bound\/$)$ quiver, and $K$ a finite field.
 Then $Q$ is thin-finite. \end{lemma} \begin{proof} Consider the number of possible thin representations of $Q$.
-Since $Q$ has finite number of arrows, and over each arrow, a thin representation $V$ can only have (up to isomorphism) $f:K\rightarrow K$ or $K\rightarrow 0$ or $0\rightarrow K$, where there are only a finite number of possibilities for $f \in \Hom(K,K)\cong K^\op$.
+Since $Q$ has a finite number of arrows, and over each arrow, a thin representation $V$ can only have (up to isomorphism) $f:K\rightarrow K$ or $K\rightarrow 0$ or $0\rightarrow K$, where there are only a finite number of possibilities for $f \in \Hom(K,K)\cong K^\op$.
 Thus the number of possible thin representations (up to isomorphism) of $Q$ is finite. \end{proof} Note that because of the hierarchy in Ineq.~\eqref{eq:hierarchy}, thin-finiteness implies pre-interval-finiteness.
 For finite quivers, interval-finiteness is automatic, as the next lemma shows. \begin{lemma} Let $Q$ be a finite $($bound\/$)$ quiver.
-Then $Q$ is interval-finite. \end{lemma} \begin{proof} This follows by a similar counting argument for interval representations $V$ as in the previous lemma, but this time the only possibility for $f:K\rightarrow K$ is the identity since $V$ is an interval representation. \end{proof}
+Then $Q$ is interval-finite. \end{lemma} \begin{proof} This follows by a similar counting argument for interval representations $V$ as in the previous lemma, but this time the only possibility for $f:K\rightarrow K$ is the identity since $V$ is an interval representation.
+Note that $K$ being a finite field is not required. \end{proof}